 In addition to these guidelines, the following sanitary measures have been implemented or extended :

-- Face coverings are mandatory for all users at all times.
+- Face coverings are mandatory for persons aged 5 years and over at all times.
 Face coverings must cover the nose and mouth.
 Scarfs are not accepted.
 Surgical masks are highly recommended;

 - Disinfecting your hands is mandatory on arrival and before using computer work stations and facilities;